 If you’re considering a Wolf Pup camper, it’s a good idea to look at all of your options.
+They come in ten different floorplans and lengths of 19ft to over 31ft.
 Let’s examine each model and what makes it unique.

 The Wolf Pup 14CC is a 19ft travel trailer that weighs less than 3,000 lbs and has a hitch weight of 400 lbs.
 Despite its small size, the 14CC has features that make it functional.
 The camper has a rear entry, and a split bath greets you on each side as you enter.

 As you walk through the RV, you get a glimpse of the kitchen and dining room space.
 There’s a flush-mounted glass cooktop, a massive sink, and plenty of counter space for preparing and serving food.
 While this rig features no slides, the bedroom offers a queen-size bed at the front of the trailer.

 Despite not having any slides, Wolf Pup maximizes the space in the 16BHS camper with their floorplan that can sleep five.
 With a 10.3 cu-ft, double-door refrigerator, large kitchen space, and seating for everyone, this is a great rig to help you make some camping memories with your family.